Gradle: Origin of the name

 Founder and CEO Hans Dockter has said that he originally wanted to name the project "Cradle".
 However, to make the name unique and less "diminutive" he instead chose "Gradle", taking the "G" from the use of Groovy.

 Major versions

+Features

+Gradle offers support for all phases of a build process including compilation, verification, dependency resolving, test execution, source code generation, packaging and publishing.

+Because Gradle follows a convention over configuration approach, it is possible to describe all of these build phases in short configuration files.

+Conventions include the folder structure of the project, standard tasks and their order as well as dependency repositories.
+However, all conventions can be overridden by the project configuration if necessary.

+Plugins are a central component of Gradle.
+They allow for integration of a set of configurations and tasks into a project and can be included from a central plugin repository or custom-developed for a single project.

 Distribution

 Gradle is available as a separate download, but can also be found bundled in products such as Android Studio.
+Gradle Wrapper is the recommended way to invoke Gradle.
+It can download the declared version of Gradle beforehand if necessary.